Francois25/liquid_level_sensor/README.md

-# Liquid_level_sensor presentation :
+# Liquid level sensor for tank presentation :

-Ultrasonic sensor for measuring the height of a liquid in a rectangular tank with analogue display of the data by means of coloured LEDs, the analogue display is done on the screen of an ESP32-TTGO-T-Display and an internet page.
+The tank liquid level sensor is an ultrasonic sensor housing.
+One housing is used to measure the height of a liquid in a rectangular tank and the other contains an analogue display of the data by means of coloured LEDs.
+The digital display is shown on the screen of an ESP32-TTGO-T-Display and on a web page.

 # Micropython firmware :
 The firmware used is Micropython, downloadable here: [MicroPython firmware for ESP32](https://micropython.org/download/esp32spiram/)